DecisionsDev/odm-docker-kubernetes/platform/gcloud/README.md

 ### Check the topology

-Run the following command to check the status of the pods that have been created:
+Run the following command to check the status of the pods that are created:

 ```
 kubectl get pods